Pizza Slice

 Imagine stepping off Shibuya’s bustling streets and into a cozy restaurant.
 Let’s call it Pizza Slice.
 The aroma of freshly baked New York pizza hits you straight away.
 This shop is not a cheap copy.
 It’s perfection.
 Their food hit all the right notes for anyone missing or curious about the Big Apple’s iconic style.
 Whether you’re a local or a visitor, this spot is a must-try for lunch or dinner.
 Here’s why you’ll love it!

-The internet has many great reviews about Pizza Slice.
-Many people say the food is authentic New York style.
-I have to admit that I’ve never been to that city, let alone the United States.
-So I can’t verify those claims.
-But I suspect they are true because the pizza is fantastic.
+Pizza Slice gets many great reviews on the internet.
+People say the food is authentic New York style.
+I’ve never been to that city, let alone the United States, so I can’t verify those claims.
+But I suspect they are true because the food is fantastic.

-They are perfect.
-They’re foldable, thin, and crisp.
+They are perfect – foldable, thin, and crisp.
 The shop doesn’t skimp on the toppings.
-You’ll find lavish amounts of cheese on them and they are served on paper plates.
+Lavish amounts of cheese cover them, and they come on paper plates.
 They are fresh and smell great.

-The restaurant is spacious but cozy.
+The restaurant is spacious and friendly.
 Small tables for couples and long wooden tables for groups fill the floor space.
 The interior looks slightly industrial, especially with its high ceiling.
-The music is good and seems to have a well-stocked bar.
+The music hits the right spot, and there is a well-stocked bar.
 Teenage Mutant Ninja Turtles hide in a corner looking for pizza.

 Weekday lunchtime is great value.
 And that is for a good reason.
-For ¥1,000 you get a cheese slice and can choose one other.
+For ¥1,000, you get a cheese slice and can choose one other.
 You also get a soft drink from their menu.
-It’s great value.

 Where is Pizza Slice?